All Victorian native wildlife is protected by law, and it is illegal to harass or harm native birds and other wildlife without authorisation.

 Being aware of swooping areas can also help us to avoid venturing into the territories of these birds and take extra precautions while they are protecting their nests and young.

-The 2017 Victorian Swooping Bird Map shows locations where people were swooped during the spring breeding season.
+The Victorian Swooping Bird Map shows locations where people were swooped, mainly during the annual spring breeding season.

-To add a new swoop site, click on the magpie beside the "Find Location" bar, and then find and click the location you were swooped on the map.
+To add a new swoop site, click on the magpie to the right of the "Find Location" bar, and then find and click the location you were swooped on the map.

 Top ten tips to protect yourself against swooping birds

 Keep informed about parks, schoolyards and bike trails in your local area by reading your local newspapers, viewing Victoria’s ‘Magpie Map’ or contacting your local council.

 Avoid the area

 The best way to protect yourself from a swooping bird is to avoid venturing into their territory.

 If you must pass through the area – move calmly and quickly – do not run.

 Wear a hat or carry a stick or umbrella above your head.
 Cyclists should wear a helmet, dismount and walk through the area.